Fox2Code/FoxMagiskModuleManager/README.md

 2022-present [Androidacy](https://www.androidacy.com/?utm_source=fox-repo&utm_medium=web).
 See
 [LICENSE](LICENCE) for details.
 Library licenses can be found in the licenses section of the app.

 Modules and their files, names, and other assets are not covered by this license, please check the license of each module before using it.

 Some third party backend services may be proprietary or have additional terms, please check their terms of service before using them.

 ## EULA

 The EULA can be found [here](https://www.androidacy.com/foxmmm-eula/).
 By downloading, installing, or using this app you agree to the terms of the EULA.
+Under no circumstances shall the EULA override the LGPL-3.0 license, and in the event of a conflict between the EULA and the LGPL-3.0 license, the LGPL-3.0 shall take precedence.

 `IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.`